donet-server/donet/README.md

 <br>

-Donet logo artwork created by [honeymatsu](https://honeymatsu.carrd.co/). 🍩

-Older revisions of the Donet logo created and designed by [Karla Valeria Rodriguez](https://github.com/karla-valeria). 🍩

 ## Copyright and License

-Copyright © 2023-2024 Max Rodriguez <me@maxrdz.com>
+Copyright © 2023-2024 Donet Authors

 "Donet" can be found at https://gitlab.com/donet-server/donet

 "Donet" is distributed under the terms of the GNU Affero General Public License, either version 3.0 or, at your option, any later version WITHOUT ANY WARRANTY.
 You can read the full copy of the software license in the COPYING file.
+The terms of this license are available in the "[COPYING](./COPYING)" file.

+Donet logo artwork created by [honeymatsu](https://honeymatsu.carrd.co/). 🍩

+Older revisions of the Donet logo created and designed by [Karla Valeria Rodriguez](https://github.com/karla-valeria). 🍩

 ## Legal